webboty/Dexter-Wiki/set-parameter-oplet.md

    <td> 0 | 255 | 512 (5 integers)</td>
    </tr>
  <tr>
-   <td colspan=3><a name="CommandedAngles">CommandedAngles</a>: Sets where Dexter thinks it is without actually moving the robot.
+   <td colspan=3><a name="CommandedAngles">Commanded Angles</a>: Sets where Dexter thinks it is without actually moving the robot.
 Takes 5 angles in integer arcseconds.
 These are the same values that are returned in the robot status under <a href="https://github.com/HaddingtonDynamics/Dexter/wiki/status-data#joint-data-meanings">*_AT</a>.
 See boundaries for limits.</td>
    </tr>
  <tr>
    <td>50,&nbsp;<b>CommandedAngles</b></td>